nyu-cds/python-mpi/_episodes/05-collectives.md

 - "See how collective communication can be used in practice."
 keypoints:
 - "Collective communication allows data to be sent or received from multiple processes simultaneously."
-- "Collective operations fall into three broad categories: synchonization, communication, and computation."
+- "Collective operations fall into the broad categories: synchonization, communication, computation, and I/O."
 ---
 There are many situations in parallel programming when groups of processes need to exchange messages.
 Rather than explicitly sending and receiving such messages as we have been doing, the real power of MPI comes from group operations known as *collectives*.